Updated: August 7, 2023 - 8 min read

 Senior Product Management almost always requires several years of experience as a Product Manager, but it’s not uncommon to see Product people from other areas transition to this role.

 Product Leads are primarily responsible for new products within a company.
 When large companies launch something brand new, they need experienced and trustworthy professionals to lead the way.

 They spend most of their time liaising between different departments and communicating with senior management.
 Their main responsibility is to ensure that the final product is delivered on time and within budget, which means schedules and targets are their life’s blood!

 If you're ready to get promoted to Product Lead, you'd be a good fit for the Product Leader Certification.

 Average Salary: $195,759 (US)

-A Group Product Manager (GPM) is a leadership role which involves directing the product teams responsible for a particular group of products.
+A Group Product Manager is a leadership role that involves directing the product teams responsible for a particular group of products.
 The role is a fine balance of individual contribution and people management.
-Some GPMs prefer to lean more towards individual contribution; conducting research, focusing on strategy, and generally being more hands-on with development.
+Some Group Product Managers prefer to lean more towards individual contribution; conducting research, focusing on strategy, and generally being more hands-on with development.
 Others prefer to have a zoomed-out approach and focus more on managing the teams.